SoftwareAG/c8y-docs/content/web/how-to-bundle/update-to-an-newer-version.md

 ### Conclusion

-The update process is sometimes a bit tricky.
-Especially if you have many changes in the `app.module.ts`.
+The update process is sometimes a bit tricky, especially if you have many changes in the `app.module.ts`.
 However, with git and Visual Studio Code the visual diffing may help you to accomplish this task.
 Also, it is a good practice to put your own Angular customizations into a module and only to make changes to the `app.module.ts` when it is absolutely necessary.